PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 The ability to *experiment everything* is only possible if each engineer is empowered to make mistakes.

-Thomas embedded this into their team culture by emphasizing that **an experiment is not a failure if it doesn't produce the results you were hoping for.**.
-Instead, an experiment is only a failure if the team didn't learn anything from it.
+Thomas embedded this into the team culture by emphasizing two key points:

+1. An experiment _isn't a failure_ if it doesn't produce the results you wanted or expected.
+2. An experiment _is only a failure_ when the team doesn't learn anything from it.

 This created a safe space for engineers to explore, and ultimately resulted in a more innovative team.